patience4711/RPI-APS-inverters/README.md

 **You forgot your admin password.**
 If you type http://your_ecu_ip/recovery/recover.php you will enter a secret page where you can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v4_3** dec 13 2024
+- this version is identical to update v4_2c but hows the correct version nr.
+- changed the way of retrieving system info (update v4_2c)

+## CHANGELOG
 **version RPI-ECU-v4_2** sept 2 2024